China's Chalco plans to launch Guinea bauxite mine by early 2018

-FUZHOU, China Nov 16 (Reuters) - A unit of China’s biggest state-run aluminium firm, Chinalco, plans to start producing bauxite at its project in the West African nation of Guinea later this year or early in 2018, a company executive said on Thursday.
+FUZHOU, China (Reuters) - A unit of China’s biggest state-run aluminum firm, Chinalco, plans to start producing bauxite at its project in the West African nation of Guinea later this year or early in 2018, a company executive said on Thursday.

-Guinea’s mines ministry said in August that Chalco , Chinalco’s listed arm, was set to invest $500 million to churn out bauxite, a raw material for aluminium, in the country’s north.
+Guinea’s mines ministry said in August that Chalco, Chinalco’s listed arm, was set to invest $500 million to churn out bauxite, a raw material for aluminum, in the country’s north.

 “It is predicted that at the end of this year or the beginning of next year we will launch,” Lu Dongliang, senior vice president at Chalco, told an industry conference in the Chinese city of Fuzhou when asked if the project had made any progress.